couchbase-partners/azure-resource-manager-couchbase/testdrive/README.md

 [makeArchive.sh](makeArchive.sh) will build a zip file that can be uploaded to the publish portal.
 This template depends on the [simple](../simple) template.

-Once you can successfully get build the archive, proceed to the [Publisher Portal](https://cloudpartner.azure.com/#publisher).
+Once you can successfully get build the archive, proceed to the [Cloud Partner Portal](https://cloudpartner.azure.com/#publisher).